-Keywords: [Conservation, Diversity, Ladakh, Sowa-rigpa, Medicinal Plant, Trans-Himalayas, Utilisation, sustainable use] (Arial, inclined, 10 font, justified)
+Keywords: [Conservation, Diversity, Ladakh, Sowa-rigpa, Medicinal Plant, Trans-Himalayas, Utilization, sustainable use] (Arial, inclined, 10 font, justified)

 1. INTRODUCTION (Arial, Bold, 11 fonts, left aligned, caps)

 [(Arial, normal, 10 fonts, justified)

 Medicinal plants—a term introduced in 1967—refer to plant species whose various parts, including roots, stems, leaves, flowers, fruits, and seeds, are used for the prevention and treatment of diseases.
 This body of knowledge is vital for preserving both biological diversity and the cultural heritage of different ethnic communities.
 The relationship between humans and medicinal plants is ancient and symbiotic, dating back to prehistoric times.
 Since the dawn of civilization, medicinal plants have played a crucial role in human health and survival, encompassing medicinal, cultural, ecological, and economic dimensions (Burman & Nayak, 2025).
 Despite their importance, plant resources are increasingly threatened by habitat loss, overexploitation, pollution, illegal trade, and climate change.
 These pressures are expected to push ecosystems toward critical tipping points, underscoring the urgent need for conservation.
 In this context, the Convention on Biological Diversity (CBD) has emphasized the importance of assessing species’ threat status at regional, national, and global levels.
 Such assessments are essential for evaluating extinction risks, formulating conservation strategies, and raising awareness about declining biodiversity and habitats (Ganie et al., 2022).